System and Organization Controls Audit Services

 SOC Audit definition

-Many service companies have the potential to impact financial reporting of their customers via financial data that they provide, or to which they have access.
-Auditors of company financials require assurance that the controls and processes of those service providers are in full compliance so that the integrity of company financials are intact.
+Many service companies have the potential to impact their customers’ financial information and data integrity across their business functions.
+Auditors of company financials and data security protocols require assurance that the controls and processes of those service providers are in full compliance so that the integrity of company financials and their data are intact.

 Who should have a SOC Audit?